Please note that if our supplier is out of the Metal Queen Excluders we will substitute Plastic Excluders.

 Why 8-frames and not 10 like commercial bee yards?
 Once full of comb and honey, a super (the wooden box full of frames) can weigh up to 90 lbs!
 This is an unmanageable amount of weight for many people.
 So we’ve designed this hive to hold 8 frames per box which is more manageable for a hobby beekeeper.

-Beautiful copper roof makes your new beehive a decorative addition to your garden!
+Beautiful copper-colored roof makes your new beehive a decorative addition to your garden!
 You’ll benefit from higher fruit & vegetable yields (due to increased pollination) and be able to enjoy homemade honey in years to come.

 We’re proud of the quality of materials used to construct our beehive.
 With the exception of the cedar hive stand, the hive is constructed from hand selected Ponderosa pine from the Northwest.
 To prevent warping, each board is moisture metered before it is precision milled.
 Uniform interlocking joints add strength and holes are pre-drilled before nailing to prevent splitting during assembly.
 You’ll receive a fully assembled hive and we want you to know we’ve done our best sourcing our materials.